Hummus with Kawarma and Pita

 Hummus:

 In a large pot, place dried chickpeas and cover with plenty of cold water, at least 2” above the chickpeas.
 Add onion and bring to a boil.
 Simmer until the chickpeas are tender, about 2 hours.
 Remove onion pieces, and drain chickpeas, reserving the cooking liquid.
 Set aside 1/4 cup of the chickpeas for garnish.
 Place remaining chickpeas in the bowl of a food processor, along with 1 cup of the cooking liquid.
 Add garlic, tahini, lemon juice, and salt.
 Process until smooth, adding more liquid or water until the desired consistency is reached.
 Taste to see if more salt is needed.
-Pour into a bowl and drizzle olive oil over the top.
+Pour into a bowl and drizzle olive oil over the top (don’t miss my two favorite Olive Oils in my shop!)
 Add reserved chickpeas and serve.

 Spicy Ground Lamb: